preciofishbone/OmniaDocsG2/user-options/current-user-language/index.rst

-Current User Language
+Current user language
 ========================

-Omnia users can themselves set the Current User Language, if needed.
+Omnia users can set the current user language, if needed.

 **Note!** This setting is for system labels only, and (in Omnia 7.0 and later) for some other labels, for example:

-+ Tenant and Business Profile names.
++ Tenant and business profile names.
-+ Publishing App title and description.
++ Publishing app title and description.
 + Navigation node titles.
-+ Page Types titles.
++ Page type's titles.

 This is how:

-1. Open My Profile.
+1. Open My profile.

 .. image:: my-profile-click-v7.png

-2. Open the list for Language Settings.
+2. Open the list for language settings.

 .. image:: language-setting-v7.png